Building a Resilient Cybersecurity Architecture in the Remote Worker Era

 - Threats are increasingly hidden within TSL-encrypted traffic.
 Hence, all TSL traffic must be inspected.
 But if your security appliances will bottleneck performance as encrypted traffic continues to increase, you’ll have a lot of unhappy users.

-- Shipping, configuring, deploying and troubleshooting appliances are a thing of the past.
+- Shipping, configuring, deploying and troubleshooting appliances are things of the past.
 If it takes anything more than lightweight software installation to get your remote users securely connected, you’re looking in the wrong direction.

 The impacts of COVID-19 aren't entirely in our control.
-However, what we learn as a result of it is fully in our control.
-As you rethink your security architecture, the WWT team and our trusted partners, such as Zscaler, are here to help.
+However, what we learn from it is fully in our control.
+As you rethink your security architecture, the WWT team and our trusted partners, such as Zscaler, Cisco, Palo Alto, F5, Fortinet, AppDynamics and VMware, are here to help.

-WWT is a Zscaler partner that uses a proven and innovative approach to help our customers discover, evaluate, architect and implement a secure cloud transformation with SASE.
+WWT uses a proven and innovative approach to help our customers discover, evaluate, architect and implement a secure cloud transformation with SASE.
 We take a holistic approach to security rather than focusing on point solutions and adding another tool.
 This helps us align business goals and objectives to technical solutions, providing more effective outcomes and solutions that further the development of an enterprise architecture.